-Many of the financial institutions and instruments caught up in the crisis are part of the centuries old phenomenon of financial innovation.
-The new instruments often devised to avoid regulation, are then proved to be successful or not by the test of financial stress such as we have been recently encountering.

-The rise and fall of financial institutions and instruments occurs as part of a long standing pattern of booms and busts in the markets for equities, land, commodities, foreign exchange and other assets.
+Many of the financial institutions and instruments caught up in the crisis are part of the centuries-old phenomenon of financial innovation.
+The new instruments, which are often devised to avoid regulation, are then put to the test when an economy experiences financial stress such as we have been recently encountering.
+The rise and fall of financial institutions and instruments occurs as part of a long-standing pattern of booms and busts in the markets for equities, land, commodities, foreign exchange, and other assets.
 The cycle is financed by credit.
 Lending booms and busts and the credit cycle are also intimately connected to the business cycle.

-A well known tradition in monetary economics which goes back to the nineteenth century and in the twentieth century was fostered by Wesley Mitchell (1913), Irving Fisher (1933), Hyman Minsky(1977), Charles Kindleberger and others.
-It tells the tale of a business cycle upswing driven by what Fisher called a displacement (an exogenous event that provides new profitable opportunities for investment) leading to an investment boom financed by bank money(and accommodative monetary policy) and by new credit instruments -financial innovation.
-The boom leads to a state of euphoria where investors have difficulty distinguishing sound from unsound prospects and where fraud can be rampant.
-It can also lead to a bubble characterized by asset prices rising independently from their fundamentals.
+A well-known tradition in monetary economics, which goes back to the nineteenth century and in the twentieth century was fostered by Mitchell (1913), Fisher (1933), Minsky (1977), Kindleberger (1978), and others, tells the tale of a business cycle upswing driven by what Fisher called a displacement (that is, an exogenous event that provides new profitable opportunities for investment) leading to an investment boom financed by bank money (and accommodative monetary policy) and by new credit instruments (financial innovation).
+The boom leads to a state of euphoria in which investors have difficulty distinguishing sound from unsound prospects and in which fraud can be rampant.
+It can also lead to a bubble characterized by asset prices rising independently of their fundamentals.
 The boom inevitably leads to a state of overindebtedness, when agents have insufficient cash flow to service their liabilities.
-In such a situation a crisis can be triggered by errors in judgement by debtors and creditors in an environment changing from monetary ease to monetary tightening.
-The crisis can lead to fire sales of assets, declining net worths, bankruptcies, bank failures and an ensuing recession.
-A key dynamic in the crisis stressed by Mishkin(1997) is information asymmetry, manifest in the spread between risky and safe securities, the consequences of which(adverse selection and moral hazard) are ignored in the boom and come into play with a vengeance in the bust.
+In such a situation, a crisis can be triggered by errors in judgment by debtors and creditors in an environment changing from monetary ease to monetary tightening.
+The crisis can lead to fire sales of assets, declining net worths, bankruptcies, bank failures, and an ensuing recession.

-Banks played a key role in the traditional story because bank credit in large part financed the boom, and the bust was often accompanied by bank failures and banking panics- events which eventually made the downturn worse.
-This led to the traditional case for the monetary authority to act as a lender of last resort and provide liquidity at penalty rates to the money market and or discount window lending to solvent but liquid banks.
+A key dynamic in the crisis is information asymmetry, manifest in the spread between risky and safe securities (Mishkin, 1997).
+Information asymmetry promotes adverse selection and moral hazard, which are ignored in the boom and come into play with a vengeance in the bust.
+Banks played a key role in the traditional story because bank credit largely financed the boom, and the bust was often accompanied by bank failures and banking panics-events which eventually made the downturn worse.
+This led to the traditional case for the monetary authority to act as a lender of last resort and provide liquidity at penalty rates to the money market and discount window lending to solvent but illiquid banks.

 Countercyclical monetary policy is also an integral part of the boom-bust credit cycle.
-Bordo and Wheelock(2007a, 2007b) using data for the US and 9 other countries for the past century show that stock market booms occur in environments of low inflation, rising real GDP growth and low policy real interest rates.
-As the boom progresses and inflationary pressure builds up, central banks(before World War II, driven by the gold convertibility constraint) inevitably tighten their policy rates helping to trigger the ensuing crash.
-The story is similar for housing booms and busts but they follow a different cycle because of long gestation lags in construction and in the adjustment Of prices to a collapse in demand (Leamer 2007).
+Bordo and Wheelock (2007, 2009) use data for the United States and nine other countries for the past century to show that stock market booms occur in environments of low inflation, rising real GDP growth, and low policy real interest rates.
+Before World War II, central banks operated under the gold convertibility constraint, so they inevitably tightened their policy rates as the boom progressed and inflationary pressure grew, thus helping to trigger the ensuing crash.
+The story is similar for housing booms and busts, but they follow a different cycle because of long gestation lags in construction and in the adjustment of prices to a collapse in demand (Leamer, 2007).